 What is Metal Stamping?
 Metal Fabrication?

-Metal stamping uses a stamping press to shape flat sheet metal, also called stamping blanks.
-The tool and die surface use various techniques to work the metal, depending on the parts you need.
+Metal stamping uses a stamping press to shape flat sheet metal.
+It is also called stamping blanks.
+Depending on the parts you need, the tool and die surface use various techniques to work the sheet metal.

 Our manufacturing process includes the following techniques based on your specifications:

-Designing a stamping project uses CAD/CAM technology to make precise, identical parts every time.
+It is more likely to use CAD/CAM to design a stamping project for making precise metal parts, and identical metal parts.
 It takes patience and requires attention to detail to ensure precision and that all the final pieces fit together as intended.

 With progressive stamping, we move strip metal through a progressive stamping press, where it passes from one station to the next.
 Each station performs a specific function, including punching, bending, and cutting the metal.

-Often, progressive stamping requires multiple machines, especially when a project involves complex parts.
+Often, progressive stamping requires wide variety machines, especially when a project involves complex parts.
 Progressive stamping offers the advantages of a quick turnaround and creating repeated, uniform pieces.
-It also has the lowest labor cost of each stamping type.
+It also has the lowest labor cost for each stamping type.

 Deep drawing is a technique where we use a punch to feed a blank into a die.
-It works best for projects where a customer needs products of different diameters, often in the automotive or aerospace industries.
+Often in the automotive or aerospace industries, it works best for projects where a customer needs products of different diameters.

 Deep drawing uses fewer raw materials than other stamping processes.
 It also works well for producing less complicated pieces at high volume.